 If you have an interview or warehouse tour scheduled for 9:30 am, don’t make the mistake of rushing out the door.
 Budget your time wisely before any of your appointments.
 If you can, give yourself plenty of time to get dressed, gather necessary paperwork, and clear your head.

 If you are having difficulties in your personal job search, please contact us and schedule an appointment with a recruiter.
-Tempstar Staffing can help you achieve your career goals.
+Working with a staffing agency is a great way to keep your job search organized, and Tempstar Staffing can help you achieve your career goals!